Ammonium bifluoride

 Ammonium bifluoride is an inorganic compound with the formula [NH4][HF2] or [NH4]F*HF.
 In solid form, it is a white, crystalline salt.
 It is typically produced from ammonia and hydrogen fluoride.

 Ammonium bifluoride is toxic and corrosive.
 In industry, it etches glass and has been considered as a chemical intermediate for hydrofluoric acid production.

 Structure

 Ammonium bifluoride, as its name indicates, contains an ammonium cation ([NH4]+), and a bifluoride (or hydrogen difluoride) anion ([HF2]−).
 The triatomic bifluoride anion features a strong three-center four-electron bond (specifically, a symmetrical hydrogen bond) with a bond energy greater than 155 kJ/mol, and an H-F length of 114 pm.

-In solid form ([NH4][HF2]), ammonium biflouride is similar to other fluoride salts.
+In solid form ([NH4][HF2]), ammonium bifluoride is similar to other fluoride salts.
 Its crystal system is orthorhombic, with each cation coordinated with four anions in a tetrahedron (and vice versa).
 Hydrogen atoms in the ammonium ion form hydrogen bonds with the fluorine atoms, and in the resulting structure, N-H-F are roughly colinear.
 As a result of these hydrogen bonds, this crystal structure varies from those of other bifluoride salts, such as potassium bifluoride and rubidium bifluoride.